math-sasso/math-sasso/README.md

   - 📊 Data Science
   - 🖼 Computer Vision
   - 📜 NLP
-  - 🤖 Robotics
-  - 🎛 Embedded Systems
+  - 🤖 IoT/Embedded Systems
-  - 🛠 IoT
-- 📈 I’m learning About NLP;
+- 📈 I’m learning a lot About NLP this year;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: <matheus.sasso17@gmail.com>;
 - 📝[Resume]()